 Welcome, but only over-16s can stay in the main-house rooms.
 Cots (free) and extra beds (free for under-fours, £100 a night for 4–16-year-olds) can be added to the Chamber and Master rooms.
 Marle restaurant has a children's menu.

 The hotel has ambitious plans to up its already impressive eco-cred.
 In addition to the on-site biodynamic farm supplying much of the kitchen produce, upcoming glass-blowing centre and use of clean energy and locally made bath products, Heckfield’s planning to replace all plastic bottles with aluminium receptacles.
 Even the glass and ceramic containers in the minibar are from local suppliers.
+Their restaurant, Marle, has received a Michelin Green Star, an accolade dedicated to those restaurants at the forefront of sustainable practices.

 In the cosy corner nook of the terrace closest to the dining room, which is lined by floor-to-ceiling glass windows on both sides so you can admire the acreage.
 In Hearth, pull up a pew as close to the kitchen as your body temperature can handle.